Mutoxicated/HYPER/devlog.md

 ## Day 351 thru 363

 Have been studying for exams these 13 days.
 I have two more and then I'll be able to focus on HYPER.
 Today has been just a lot of bug fixing.
 I still haven't fixed the bug with the homing bullet, i'll see about that some other time.

+## Day 364 thru 371

+Exams ended yesterday.
+I can finally focus on HYPER now.
+I calculated all the time i will spent working on hyper this summer, it is about 364 hours.
+365 hours of music, sfx, enemy, item creation as well as polishing.
+It might sound like a lot, but if i do this right it will be just enough time.

+Fixed some bugs today.